cultureamp/sonatype-nancy-buildkite-plugin/README.md

 project, and passes that output through Nancy.
 The build fails if Nancy indicates that vulnerable dependencies are found.

+Note that if Nancy configuration is committed to the repository, it will be respected by default.

 ## Example

 Add the following to your `pipeline.yml`: